Lullaby (Palahniuk novel): Background

 In 1999, Chuck's father, Fred Palahniuk, began dating an Idaho woman named Donna Fontaine.
 Fontaine had recently put her ex-husband Dale Shackleford in prison for sexual abuse.
-Shackleford had vowed to kill Fontaine as soon as he was released.
-After his release, Shackleford followed Fred Palahniuk and Fontaine home from a date to her apartment in Kendrick, Idaho.
+Shackleford had vowed to kill Fontaine as soon as he was released, and after his release, Shackleford followed Fred Palahniuk and Fontaine home from a date to her apartment in Kendrick, Idaho.
 After shooting Fred Palahniuk in the abdomen and Fontaine in the back of the neck, Shackleford left them to die, though he allegedly returned to the scene multiple times to attempt to start a fire large enough to destroy the evidence.

 After Shackleford's arrest and prosecution for the two first degree murders, Chuck Palahniuk was asked to be part of the decision as to whether Shackleford would receive the death sentence.
 Palahniuk had worked in a hospital and as a crime reporter and struggled with his stance on capital punishment.
 Over the next few months he began working on Lullaby.
-According to him it was a way to cope with the decision he had to make regarding Shackleford's death.
-In the spring of 2001 Shackleford was found guilty for two counts of murder in the first degree.
+According to him, it was a way to cope with the decision he had to make regarding Shackleford's death.
+In the spring of 2001, Shackleford was found guilty for two counts of murder in the first degree.
 A month after Palahniuk finished Lullaby, Shackleford was sentenced to death.

 Film adaptation Kickstarter campaign

 On May 17, 2016, a Kickstarter campaign was launched aimed at adapting the novel Lullaby into a feature film.
-The film will be directed by Andy Mingo, who previously directed the short film Romance, based on Palahniuk's short story of the same name originally published in Playboy Magazine.
+The film will be directed by Andy Mingo, who previously directed the short film Romance based on Palahniuk's short story originally published in Playboy Magazine, and produced by John Leake.
 The adaptation is Palahniuk's first screenwriting endeavor, as he and Mingo have co-written the script together.

 In popular culture

-American punk rock band Lagwagon's song "Lullaby" was inspired by this novel.
-Almost every phrase from the lyrics can be found in the book.
+American punk rock band Lagwagon's song "Lullaby" was inspired by this novel with nearly every phrase from the lyrics derived from the book.

 British band The Bluetones's song "Culling Song" from the album A New Athens makes reference to the Culling Song from this book.